 Professional Development Workshops

 Workshops are a great way for organisations and individuals to access short duration face-to-face training in an interactive, dynamic and fun environment.
 Our workshops are usually one day in duration and include learning materials and handouts for you to take back to your workplace.
 Our presenters are engaging and knowledgeable as well as highly qualified both in their relevant management fields and holding the TAE40110 Certificate IV in Training and Assessment or higher.
 Recognition First work nationally, and can facilitate workshops in capital cities or regional areas.
 Costs vary depending on a number of factors such as location and number of participants, so contact Recognition First so we can tailor a quote to suit your organisation's needs.
-Many of our workshops are aligned with units of competency from qualifications such as the Diploma of Management and Certificate IV in Frontline Management so participants have the option of completing assessments in order to receive an accredited Statement of Attainment.
+Many of our workshops are aligned with units of competency from nationally recognised qualifications so participants have the option of completing assessments in order to receive an accredited Statement of Attainment.

 These workshops have been designed to address key management areas.
 They have been developed based on feedback we have received from the number of small, medium and large organisations we work to reflect the current issues faced by managers in today's workplaces.
 They are ideal for team leaders, supervisors, coordinators and middle and senior managers who are looking to develop their skills and knowledge.

 Managing Industrial Relations - This workshop is aimed at demystifying the processes and functions of the Australian Industrial Relations system.
 The workshop covers the terminology of IR and include information and strategies for preventing and resolving disputes.